ucdavis/roles-management/README.md

                any attributes.
   - Group Operators: Similar to Application Operators but with the added ability to add or remove explicit membersbut cannot edit the group rules.

+## Misc.
+Setup
+### Import titles from CSV in Docker container
+ 1. docker cp titles.csv <container-id>:/usr/src/app
+ 2. docker exec <container-id> rails title:replace_titles_with_csv[titles.csv]

+### Import departments
+ * docker exec <container-id> rails dw:import_pps_departments

+### Tracking departments
+By default, Roles Management only imports people who are manually specified, and only updates those already in the system.

+If you wish to start automatically importing people based on their department, enable the department to be "tracked" in the UI under "Administrate" in the upper-right, then "Tracking ...".
+Turn on the appropriate department.
+Changes will take effect the next time the "dw:import" task is run.

+## Background Tasks
+The following is a list of background tasks that should be configured for proper RM behavior:

+ * Continuously (recommended):
+   * Ensure delayed_job is running (for on-demand syncing)
+ * Every 24 hours (recommended):
+   * rake 'dw:import_pps_departments'
+   * rake 'iam:import_sis_majors'
+   * rake 'iam:import_bous'
+   * rake 'group:recalculate_inherited_application_operatorships'
+   * rake 'group:recalculate_inherited_application_ownerships'
+ * Every 12 hours (recommended):
+   * rake 'dw:import'
+   * rake 'person:update_active_flag'
+   * rake 'person:remove_inactive'
+ * Every 6 hours (recommended):
+   * rake 'ad:resync_roles'
+ * Unknown
+   * rake 'group:audit_inherited_roles' (was found disabled in AWS)
+   * rake 'teem:sync_users'

 ## Authors
 Christopher Thielen (cmthielen@ucdavis.edu)